neilnelson/caffe_memory_test/choke_computer_test.md

 plots[[5]] <- p5
 multiplot(plotlist = plots, cols = 2)
 ```
+The key chart is UsedLessBuffersCache showing that the available memory drops to zero.
+And Swap showing how that is increasingly used as available memory gets to zero.

 To see charts for all the memory statistics, load the following libraries into RStudio
 ```